Dynamic fastener vibration test: the Junker test

 A compelling demonstration is worth a thousand words.

 Fastener manufacturers and distributors can reassure customers with live demonstrations and compare the resistance to vibration of different locking elements.
-For your next product launch and tradeshow, rent a J121 Fastener Test Bench to convince customers with stunning demonstrations.
+Convince customers with stunning demonstrations during your next product launch and tradeshow.

 Adopt a ‘learning-by-doing’ approach for better fastener trainings